George Washington Museum of American History: Proposal

-In early 2018, Rod Mann, mayor of Highland, Utah, met with the proponents of the idea, which would comprise 150 to 20 acres, for a cost of $53 million and "would not be funded by the City and would be self-sustaining."
+In early 2018, Rod Mann, mayor of Highland, Utah, met with the proponents of the idea, which would comprise 15 to 20 acres, for a cost of $53 million and "would not be funded by the City and would be self-sustaining."

 On Thursday, June 6, 2018, attempting to become the "first state to follow through on the initiative" of "[finding] ways to mark the [Semiquincentennial]," the proposed George Washington Museum of American History was officially announced and set to open by the Semiquincentennial.
-Founded by folk artist Eric Dowdle, who has commented that "the point of the museum is to make Americans more hopeful for the future," the museum will include exhibits curated by former federal special agent and author Timothy Ballard, who serves as chief historian.
+Founded by folk artist Eric Dowdle, who has commented that "the point of the museum is to make Americans more hopeful for the future," the museum will include exhibits curated by former federal special agent and author Tim Ballard, who serves as chief historian.
 Paul Cardall, the museum's chief composer, has stated that "the Founding Fathers are often criticized in modern times and he hope[d] the new museum will change that narrative," as well as displaying "the positive sides of America's founders."
 Ballard considered its creation imperative, stating in hypophora "[t]here are domestic issues, foreign issues and our freedoms are constantly being threatened.
 How do we preserve our freedom?
 You go back to history and learn from history."
 Joining the founders in their announcement at the United States Capitol were Utah senators Mike Lee, who had akined it to a "Disneyland in Utah," and Orrin Hatch, the latter of whom considered Utah "the most patriotic state in the Union," former Salt Lake Chamber President Lane Beattie and former state senator Alvin B. Jackson.
 In addition, the plan was allegedly outlined to the head of the USA250 Commission.